egarzon85/Proyecto-Podcast/README.md

 ---

-:star: Project Block 1 - DWFS of Acámica. :star:
+:star: Project Unit 1 - DWFS of Acámica. :star:

 The challenge is focused on the layout of q landing page of a Podcast channel, following the visual guides of a user interface provided and developing functionalities of content playback, navigation, compatibility with multiple browsers and devices.